HL7/davinci-ecdx/input/pagecontent/requesting-attachments.md

 This page documents a FHIR based approach for requesting attachments for claims or prior authorization from a Provider.
-This transaction is use for *solicited*  attachments and uses the combination of a Task based [CDex Task Attachment Request Profile] to request attachments and the [`$submit-attachment`] operation to "push" the attachments to the Payer as documented in the [Sending Attachments] page.  <span class="bg-danger" markdown="1">It is intended to be compliant with HIPAA Attachment rules for CMS and an alternative to the X12n 277 and 278 response transactions.</span><!-- new-content -->
+This transaction is use for *solicited*  attachments and uses the combination of a Task based [CDex Task Attachment Request Profile] to request attachments and the [`$submit-attachment`] operation to submit the attachments to the Payer as documented in the [Sending Attachments] page.  <span class="bg-danger" markdown="1">It is intended to be compliant with HIPAA Attachment rules for CMS and an alternative to the X12n 277 and 278 response transactions.</span><!-- new-content -->

 ### non-FHIR Request

-When the Payer sends a portal, letter, X12n 277 or 278 response message or other non-FHIR type of request to the Provider for additional information to support a claim or prior authorization, the attachments can be “pushed” using the [`$submit-attachment`] operation directly to the Payer.
+In the current state of healthcare data exchange, the Payer requests additional documentation to support a claim or prior authorization using a X12 transactions, fax, portal, or other capabilities.
+The Provider can submit these *solicited* attachments using a variety of Non-FHIR methods or can use the [`$submit-attachment`] operation to "push" the attachments directly to the Payer, as documented in the [Sending Attachments] page:

 {% include img.html img="request-attachments-nonfhir-sequencediagram.svg" caption="Request Attachment Sequence Diagram For Non-FHIR Requests" %}

 TODO - document steps
 {:.bg-warning}

-### CDEX Attachment Request Profile
+### CDex Attachment Request Profile

-Using CDex, the Payer can elect to send an attachment request as a FHIR transaction.
+Using CDex, the Payer can send an attachment request as a FHIR transaction.
 The attachment request is communicated using the Task based [CDex Task Attachment Request Profile].  {{ site.data.resources.['StructureDefinition/cdex-task-attachment-request']['description'] }}

+See the [CDex Task Attachment Request Profile] formal definition for further details.

 ### Technical Workflow

 The sequence diagram in the Figure below summarizes the basic interaction between the Payer and Provider to request and receive attachments  using the combination of the [CDex Task Attachment Request Profile] and [`$submit-attachment`] operation.

-{% include img.html img="request-attachments-cdex-sequencediagram.svg" caption="Request Attachment Sequence Diagram Using CDEX Task" %}
+{% include img.html img="request-attachments-cdex-sequencediagram.svg" caption="Request Attachment Sequence Diagram Using CDex Task" %}

 TODO - document steps
 {:.bg-warning}